Magazine

 This support for his clients is at the core of Woodhams’ business ethos.
 As big tech hurtles to new heights, Woodhams believes customers increasingly crave the “human side” of business.
 “The experience economy is coming back,” he says, “and I’ve noticed that customer service has got better again.”

-In Woodhams’ opinion, some companies deemed successful are hindered by a lack of attention to their customer needs: “British Airways is considered the world’s finest airline but I think they’ve shot themselves in the foot by delivering bad customer experience; it feels like they should be a cheaper product.”
+In Woodhams’ opinion, some companies deemed succesful are hindered by a lack of attention to their customer needs: “British Airways is considered the world’s finest airline but I think they’ve shot themselves in the foot by delivering bad customer experience; it feels like they should be a cheaper product.”

 Topshop, who used to have a “great customer experience” back in the days when their store in Oxford Circus was teeming with pop-up beauty bars the occasional live events is another case in point.
 “The experience got worse and worse, the business got worse, the product got worse and even the owner became worse.”